RX-78GP02A/spaced-repetition-frontend/README.md

 ### POST '/api/auth'
 Posting a login with a username and password, this endpoint will make sure they match and will create a json web token

+### GET '/api/language/'
+Endpoint will get the words for the user